What Documents Do You Need To Refinance A Mortgage?

 For example, if your bank statements show you recently made a large deposit, you’ll need to explain where that came from.
 If a family member gifted you the funds to cover your closing costs, they’ll need to write a letter verifying that.

-Additional documentation you may be asked to provide include:
+Additional documentation you may need includes:

 See What You Qualify For

-As you head to your refinance closing, be sure to bring your Closing Disclosure form, your funds needed to close (typically in the form of a cashier’s check) and a driver’s license or government-issued photo ID.
+As you head to your refinance closing, be sure to bring your Closing Disclosure form, the funds needed to close (typically in the form of a cashier’s check) and a driver’s license or government-issued photo ID.